 Most server consolidation projects happening involve building private clouds, or migrating to public clouds, or even a combination of both which is called a hybrid cloud.
 Ask follow-up questions to find out if the interview candidate has participated in these types of projects yet.

 Server consolidations are common and the technical challenges encountered will teach new project managers the lessons they need to better prepare for unexpected problems.

 Problems such as storage and network performance issues after the migration, or servers that require specific firewall ports to be opened so network traffic can pass from the database to the application and web servers.

-Other answers about solving network or storage over-subscription problems will also be validation of experience.
+Other answers to solving network or storage over-subscription problems will also be a validation of experience.

 Interview Question #3

-- Explain your experience handling the refresh of an applications stack from the application down to the infrastructure?
+- Explain your experience handling the refresh of an application stack from the application down to the infrastructure?
 For example: refreshing the hardware, operating system, middleware and re-installing and configuring the application.